 The regular courses Professor Koritansky offers include: American Politics, The American Founding, The Quest For Justice, Modern Political Philosophy, Classical Political Philosophy, Public Policy Making, and The Court And Constitutional Government.
 Specialized seminars on the works of various authors include: Aristotle, Plato, Rousseau7, Tocqueville, Nietzsche, and Thucydides.

-Professor Koritansky’s ongoing scholarly interests in political science focus on American public law, public policy, and political philosophy.
-He approaches political science and the study of politics as fundamentally a philosophical enterprise—an examination of the level of practice of questions regarding the nature, limit, and purpose of political organization.
-Professor Koritansky is currently working on an interpretation of Aristotle’s argument regarding the changeability of natural justice.
+Professor Koritansky’s ongoing scholarly in political science focus on American Constitutional Law, public policy, and political philosophy.
+He approaches the entire study of politics as, fundamentally, a philosophical enterprise—and examination of practical questions regarding the nature, limit, and purpose of political organization.
+He is currently working on a study of Aristotle’s argument concerning natural justice.

 - “Strasuss on the Apology and Crito,” in Brill’s Companion To Leo Strauss’ Writings on Classical Political Thought, (Kroninklijke Brill NV, Leiden) 2015.

 - “Thomas Hobbes On Punishment,” in Conflicting Doctrines Of Criminal Punishment, (University of Missouri Press) 2012.

 - Alexis de Tocqueville And The New Science Of Politics, second edition, (Durham, Carolina Academic Press) 2009.